allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 ### Configuration Objects

-Configuration objects more elaborate than a key-value dictionary (such as nested dictionaries or configuration files), can be logged to a task using the [`Task.connect_configuration`](../references/sdk/task.md#connect_configuration) method.
+Configuration objects are more elaborate than a key-value dictionary (such as nested dictionaries or configuration files), can be logged to a task using the [`Task.connect_configuration`](../references/sdk/task.md#connect_configuration) method.
 This method saves configuration objects as blobs (i.e. ClearML is not aware of their internal structure).